bhathiya/samples/FTP.md

 The `ftp:Client` can be used to connect to an FTP server and perform file operations.
 It supports `get`, `delete`, `put`, `append`, `mkdir`, `rmdir`, `rename`, `size`, and `list` operations.

-`ftp:Client` endpoint is defined like this.
+An `ftp:Client` endpoint is defined like this.

 ```java
 endpoint ftp:Client client {